kxh001/ITdiffusion/README.md

 This would install the 'itdiffusion' python package that scripts depend on.

-## Information Theoretic Diffusion
+## Utilities
 Folder 'utilsitd' includes the utilities from [improved-diffusion](https://github.com/openai/improved-diffusion) and our ITdiffusion model, and then use scripts to output results we desire.

 ## Preparing Data
 We use CIFAR-10 dataset in our paper.
 The dataset preprocessing code is provided by [dataset_generation](https://github.com/openai/improved-diffusion/tree/main/datasets).
-For convenience, we include it in './datasets/cifar10.py'.
+For convenience, we include it in '[cifar10.py](https://github.com/kxh001/ITdiffusion/blob/main/datasets/cifar10.py)'.
 You could run it directly to get processed dataset.

 ## Fine-tuning
-The following commands are used to run './scripts/fine_tune.py':
+The following commands are used to run 'fine_tune.py':
 1. IDDPM + CIFAR10 + vlb:
 ```
 python ./scripts/fine_tune.py